VoltDB/app-nbbo/README.md

 Demo Instructions
 -----------------

-1. There is only one step to start this example app as a demo on a single server
+1. Start the web server

+    ./run.sh start_web

+2. Start the database and client

     ./run.sh demo

-2. Open a web browser to http://hostname:8081
+3. Open a web browser to http://hostname:8081

-3. To stop the demo:
+4. To stop the demo:

-Stop the client
+Stop the client (if it hasn't already completed)

     Ctrl-C

 Stop the database

     voltadmin shutdown

+Stop the web server

+    ./run.sh stop_web

 Options